 Big adventure: how do you get a €1.5 ($1.7) million grant for five years of research at the Netherlands Organization for Scientific Research (NWO)?
 Here are my experiences with Global Giving, a research proposal for a ‘vici’-grant.
+After a rollercoaster extending a period of five years, I did not get the grant.

 The first time, the rejection letter (posted here) stated that my responses during the interview were ‘not convincing enough and lacked depth’.
 In retrospect, I now understand why the committee wrote this.
 During the interview, I had kept my responses brief and did not engage in speculations, in keeping with an advice I had received during the preparations of the interview.
 I now see that this was a mistake – I should have engaged more with the committee.